-For more information go to servicesaustralia.gov.au/dsp or call us on the Disability, sickness and carers line (page 55).
+For more information go to servicesaustralia.gov.au/dsp or call us on the Disability, sickness and carers line (page 56).

-- be aged 16 or over and under Age Pension age when claiming, and - meet specific manifest eligibility criteria, including being permanently blind, or - have a permanent physical, intellectual or psychiatric impairment assessed at 20 points or more under the Impairment Tables, and - be unable to work or be retrained for work of at least 15 hours per week within the next 2 years due to impairment.

-If the impairment does not attract at least 20 points under a single Impairment Table, but attracts at least 20 points under multiple Impairment Tables, the claimant must have also actively participated in a Program of Support.
+- Claimant must: - be aged 16 or over and under Age Pension age when claiming, and - meet specific manifest eligibility criteria, including being permanently blind, or - have a permanent physical, intellectual or psychiatric impairment assessed at 20 points or more under the Impairment Tables, and - be unable to work or be retrained for work of at least 15 hours per week within the next 2 years due to impairment. - If the impairment does not attract at least 20 points under a single Impairment Table, but attracts at least 20 points under multiple Impairment Tables, the claimant must have also actively participated in a Program of Support.

-- be an Australian resident and in Australia on the day the claim is made, unless claiming under an International Social Security Agreement - have been an Australian resident for a continuous period of at least 10 years, or - have been an Australian resident for periods that total more than 10 years, with at least 5 of those years in one continuous period, or - have a qualifying residence exemption (arrived as refugee or under special humanitarian program), or - have been an Australian resident when the inability to work occurred, or - have been a dependent child of an Australian resident when the inability to work occurred.

-Disability Support Pension may be paid during a temporary absence outside Australia for up to 4 weeks in a 12-month period, or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
-It may be paid for up to a further 4 weeks of a temporary absence from Australia in certain circumstances.

-It can be paid indefinitely in some cases if the person is assessed in Australia prior to departure as having a permanent, severe impairment and no future work capacity, or terminally ill and returning to their country of origin or to be cared for by family.

-Different rules may apply in the case of travel to New Zealand or if a person is covered by an International Social Security Agreement.
-Certain periods in countries with which Australia has an International Social Security Agreement may count towards Australian residence.
+- Claimant must: - be an Australian resident (page 55), and - have been an Australian resident for at least 10 years, with at least 5 of those years in one continuous period (some exemptions may apply, including where the person's continuing inability to work occurred while they were an Australian resident). - Certain periods in countries with which Australia has an International Social Security Agreement may count towards the 10 year Australian residence requirement. - May be paid during a temporary absence outside Australia for up to 4 weeks in a 12-month period, or longer if the person is studying or training overseas as part of their full-time Australian course or Australian Apprenticeship. - May be paid for up to a further 4 weeks of a temporary absence from Australia in limited circumstances. - May be paid indefinitely overseas in some cases if the person is assessed in Australia prior to departure as having a permanent, severe impairment and no future work capacity, or terminally ill and returning to their country of origin or to be cared for by family. - Different rules may apply if a person is covered by an International Social Security Agreement.
 For more information go to servicesaustralia.gov.au/international

 Status Basic rate (per fortnight) Typical total rate (per fortnight)

 Adult rates

-Single \$882.20 \$967.50^
+Single \$900.80 \$987.60^

-Partnered \$665.00 \$729.30^
+Partnered \$679.00 \$744.40^

 Youth rates (aged under 21, no children)

 Single, dependent, living at home, aged under 18 \$313.80 \$462.40

 Single, dependent, living at home, aged 18 to 20 \$367.00 \$516.30

 Single, independent \$530.40 \$682.20

 Partnered \$530.40 \$679.10

 Typical total rates represent the amounts most people receive automatically.
-All typical total rates include Energy Supplement. \These amounts also include Pension Supplement. \These amounts also include Youth Disability Supplement and Pharmaceutical Allowance.
+All typical total rates include Energy Supplement. ^AThese amounts also include Pension Supplement.
+These amounts also include Youth Disability Supplement and Pharmaceutical Allowance.